Planning Your Distribution Strategy

 Both approaches have value—the key is choosing the right one for your use case.

-Linking Portals to Accounts and Contacts is optional but strongly recommended when sharing to specific accounts or contacts.
+Linking External Portals to Accounts and Contacts is optional but strongly recommended when sharing to specific relationships.
 This practice significantly improves tracking and relationship management.

 When to link Account and Contact: